alcxyz/cooking/recipes/main/lasagne_ala_madsil.md

     *   Add the garlic paste (or minced garlic with salt), paprika, and black pepper.
 Sauté briefly (be careful not to burn the garlic/paprika).
     *   Add the ground beef and the minced/stewing beef.
 Brown the meat well, breaking it up with a spoon.
 Season with salt to taste.
     *   Add the chopped onion, bell pepper, and tomatoes.
 Cook, stirring occasionally, until the vegetables soften.
-    *   Stir in the store-bought Bolognese sauce (red Dolmio), a portion of the grated Parmesan cheese (reserve most for layering and topping), and the hot water.
+    *   Stir in the store-bought Bolognese sauce (red Dolmio), a portion of the grated Parmesan cheese (reserve most for layering and topping), the hot water, **and the cooking cream**.
     *   Mix well, lower the heat, and simmer for about 3-5 minutes, stirring to prevent sticking.
 Adjust salt if needed.
 Stir in the fresh chopped herbs at the end.

 2.  **Assemble the Lasagna:**